xingyizhou/3DKeypoints-DA/readme.md

 This repository is the PyTorch implementation for the network presented in:

-> Xingyi Zhou, Arjun, Karpur, Chuang Gan, Linjie Luo, Qixing Huang,
+> Xingyi Zhou, Arjun Karpur, Chuang Gan, Linjie Luo, Qixing Huang,
 > **Unsupervised Domain Adaptation for 3D Keypoint Prediction from a Single Depth Scan**
 > ([arXiv:xxxx.xxxxx](https://arxiv.org/abs/xxxx.xxxxx))